Amazon Sword Plant Care, Planting, & Propergating Guide For Beginners

 Maintenance

-There isn’t much to planting an Amazon Sword plant.
-You simply dig a hole in the center of your tank that’s deep enough to bury the whole root but leave the stem of the baby plant exposed.
+There isn’t much to planting an Amazon sword.
+You simply push it deep enough to bury the whole root but leave the stem of the baby plant exposed.
 This ensures that the plant has enough space to fully extend its leaves and roots, as both can get quite large and extensive.

 The propagation of an Amazon Sword Plant is quite simple.
 The plant’s main stem develops multiple offshoots, called runners, every 3-4 inches.
-These runners then grow into small plants -that can sometimes be a little yellowish- having their own tiny roots and stems.
+These runners look like stems but produce no leaves.
+They grow into small plants -that can sometimes be a little yellowish- having their own tiny roots and stems.

-Once the roots increase in size and number, the new plants can be cut and placed in their new home, whether it’s the same tank or a new one.
+Once the roots increase in size and number, the new plants can be cut and planted in their new home, whether it’s the same tank or a new one.
+Easy.

 planted aquarium with amazon sword and roseline sharks